-Secondly, the reduction in spawning due to the Greenland fishery is in no way different to the reduction that would occur following an increase in the exploitation rate for large fish in homewaters by an equivalent amount.
+Secondly, the reduction in spawning due to the Greenland fishery is in no way different to the reduction that would occur following an increase in the exploitation rate for large fish in home waters by an equivalent amount.
 If the exploitation rate is high, quite small changes in it can cause big changes in the spawning escapement.
 For instance a reduction in 10% in spawning stock (of the order of the effect of the Greenland fishery) would be caused by a change in home exploitation rate from 80% to 82% (a reduction in escapement from 20% to 18%).

 Thirdly, and most important, evidence from other salmonids and other fish strongly support the supposition that the production of smolts will only be proportional to the spawning stock at very low stocks.
 With large stocks the increase in smolts will be progressively less than the increase in spawners, and it is probable that beyond some level further increase in spawners will give no increase in smolts, and may even give a decrease.
 The position on the curve relating spawning stock to smolt production for Atlantic salmon is not definitely known for any rivers at present but it is believed that except where the total exploitation rate (Greenland plus home waters) is very high, a moderate reduction of spawning stock would generally cause at most only a small reduction in smolt production.

-XIV Sources of Error
+XIII Sources of Error

 The methods used in this report, being often dependent on tagging data, are subject to a variety of potential errors, although they have been devised to minimise the errors as far as possible.
-Many of these errors have been discussed at appropriate points, but a general statement may be desirable.
+Hany of these errors have been discussed at appropriate points, but a general statement may be desirable.
 The principal sources of error are: (A) Sampling error.
-Most of the cal-culations are based on the numbers of tags returned, and these are often small, particularly from Greenland.
+East of the calculations are based on the numbers of tags returned, and these are often small, particularly from Greenland.
 The ranges of probable error, which have not been examined by the Working Party will therefore tend to be high.
 (B) Tag losses and tagging mortalities.
 The methods used are based generally on comparison of Greenland recaptures and recapture in home waters nearly a year later.
 Since the fish were originally tagged as smolts, losses of tags, as well as deaths due to tagging, in the first year after tagging do not affect the results and this is the period in which they are likely to be highest.
-There is probably some small tag loss between Greenland and return, and this will tend to make the estimates of Greenland exploitation rates, which have ignored it, rather too high.
+There is probably some small tag loss between Greenland exploitation rates, which have ignored it, rather too high.
 The errors from this source are likely to be small compared to the others involved.
-(C) Non-recognition and non-return of tags.
+(C) Mon-recognition and non-return of tags.
 Since the methods are comparative, the results will be affected by differences in the efficiency of tag recovery in the various areas.
 The results would still be unbiased from this source even if there was only a low and unknown level of efficiency in tag return, provided it was the same in all areas.
 In general the efficiency of the Greenland recoveries will affect estimates for all countries equally, but the efficiency in a particular country will only affect the estimates for that country.
-(D) $\underline{Non-represent}$ (D) Non- represent- ativeness of tagging operations.
-While not a source of error due to tagging in the usual sense, this can have a considerable effect on the results in the present study.
-Tagging operations in most countries have to be limited to a very few rivers, and it is often impossible to be sure how the exploitation rates for these, and therefore the chance of recapturing tags, would compare with that for the country as a whole.
+(D) Nonrepresentativeness of tagging operations in most countries have to be limited to a very few rivers, and it is often impossible to be sure how the exploitation rates for these, and therefore the chance of recapturing tags, would compare with that for the country as a whole.
 The effect of errors of this kind has been discussed above.

-XV Future Work in Greenland
+XIV Future Work in Greenland